-Yes, I know I did this story about 7-8 months ago.
-But I wanted to exemplify the seamless style Frederike Helwig continued even after going from film to digital, first medium format digital then Nikon DSLR.
+Frederike Helwig is a photographer who exemplifies a seamless style, even after going from film to digital, first medium format digital then Nikon DSLR.
 She now mostly uses a Nikon D810 camera, 35mm lens and SB-910.
-And before that, a digital back and film.
+And before that, a digital back on a Hasselblad.
 She did not fall victim to the FIIP syndrome, despite the change in tools.
-(Fix It In Post) Although we are mostly a film site, it is “film like” photographers who also deserve recognition for maintaining a visual flow from their film years, and not falling victim to “over editing”.
+(Fix It In Post) She is among the photographers who deserve recognition for maintaining a visual flow from their film years, and not falling victim to “over editing”.
 Along with Peter Lindbergh, Terry Richardson, and others.
 Just because you can “edit” doesn’t mean you should.

 Born in Hamburg in 1968, Frederike Helwig received her first assignment whilst still at college from Terry Jones at i.D.
 From here she was asked to work for all the exciting magazines at the time, i.D, The Face, Dazed & Confused and Vogue.
 When asked about that time, Helwig remarks “it was really my school, London in the 90s was all about pushing boundaries and trying to change what we thought was the boring world of commercial photography into something more interesting.
 Our hero’s lived and worked very close to us, we were a small community poised on the brink of greatness.”